 • We need funds for doctors that can properly offer, monitor, and prescribe HBOT.

 • We need CTE neurology specialists on contract for our center.
 I have been turned away by neurologists once they hear about the conditions of my teammates because they say my care requires a specialist.
-They are extremely hard to locate and most do not accept insurance.
+Those specialist are extremely hard to locate and most do not accept insurance.

-• I have one personal HBOT Chamber, but we need more and we need chambers that can handle high volume as the athletes and military we plan to host at our nonprofit retreat center will need an hour of treatment each day and we hope to help as many people as we possible.
+• I have one personal HBOT Chamber, but we need more and we need chambers that can handle high volume as the athletes and Veterans we plan to host at our nonprofit retreat center will need two one hour of treatments each day.

-• Many athletes will need help with travel expenses and some may need travel companions because of their advanced conditions.
+• Many clients will need help with travel expenses and some may need travel companions because of their advanced conditions.

 • There are other machines that have been developed to assist with cognitive decline issues, we are researching those as well.